CMSgov/dpc-app/dpc-portal/README.md

 We utilize the [ViewComponent](https://viewcomponent.org/) library to create custom components.
 These components are documented and viewable within [Lookbook](http://localhost:3100/portal/lookbook).

+Emails are not viewable in lookbook, but rather [here](http://localhost:3100/portal/rails/mailers/).

 ## Assets Pipeline

 Read more about the assets pipeline [here](/docs/portal/assets-pipeline.md).